 We occasionally host special collection events for recyclables in the above list that we’re not normally able to accept, whenever we get the opportunity.

 These events (such as tire collection days) will be posted at the county courthouse, city halls, and other bulletin board locations.
 You can also follow the various local government Facebook pages for updates.
+To be sure to get notified, click the “Follow” link at the bottom of this page.

 The McDonald County Litter Control and Recycling program operates almost entirely from grant money, funded primarily by the Region M Waste Management District.